aws-solutions/qnabot-on-aws/docs/Kendra_Fallback_README.md

 #### ALT_SEARCH_KENDRA_S3_SIGNED_URLS

 If set **true** then if S3 document URL is in the search result, convert to a signed URL.
-IMPORTANT: S3 Bucket names must start with QNA or qna (e.g. qnabot-mydocs), otherwise make sure IAM Role *...ExtensionLambdaRole...* (used by the Kendra Fallback function) has been granted S3:GetObject access to S3 objects in the Kendra index (otherwise the signed URLS will not have access)
+IMPORTANT: S3 Bucket names must start with qna (e.g. qnabot-mydocs), otherwise make sure IAM Role *...ESProxyLambdaRole...* (used by the Query function) has been granted S3:GetObject access to S3 objects in the Kendra index (otherwise the signed URLS will not have access)

 #### ALT\_SEARCH\_KENDRA\_S3\_SIGNED\_URL\_EXPIRE\_SECS